ucsf-wynton/wynton-website-hpc/docs/about/join.md

 3. UCSF affiliation (faculty, student, postdoc, etc.)
 4. UCSF Principal Investigator (PI), if any
 5. QB3/CGL Kerberos username, if any
-6. UCSF Employee/Student ID (nine digits; 02xxxxxxx), if any
+6. UCSF Employee/Student ID (nine digits; 02xxxxxxx), if any.
+To find yours, go to <https://myaccess.ucsf.edu/myid>
 7. Preferred username and one alternate
 8. Previous HPC cluster experience? (this will help us help you)
 9. (QB3, Sali Lab, MSG users only) Current UID & GID (two integers as reported by `id`), if any